 - Is part-time ministry a step backwards or a strategy for the future?

 - What are our perceptions of part-time ministry?

 - How do full-time ministers view part-time ministers?

-Such questions may also find a very negative expression that leaves no-one in any doubt about some people view it.
+Such questions may also find a very negative expression that leaves no-one in any doubt about how some people view part-time ministry.
 In this paper, I am trying to take a detached and (as far as possible) unbiased view with which to try and address those questions and more.

 In considering whether part-time ministry is a step backwards or an example of necessary forward thinking, I must first deal with something that ought not to be a part of Scottish Baptist church life but is: status.
 That part-time ministry is viewed as second-class ministry by many people – including some ministers – is obvious; just as there is also status conferred according to the size and prestige of the church a minister ‘leads’.

 Listening to ministers (and others) speaking merely seems to confirm the existence of this status and reinforces the prejudice.
 Therefore, in considering the issue of part-time ministry, I must confront the larger issues of (perceived) status and the spirit of competition that infect our churches and the people in those churches.